bwater47/Memo-Archiver/README.md

 ## Installation

-You'll need to install GitBash, VS Code, Node.js, NPM, Express, and Insomnia.
+You'll need to install GitBash, VS Code, Node.js, NPM, Express, and Render.
 From here you will need knowledge on how to clone a repo from GitHub over to your device to store it locally.
 Once its stored locally in your device you can open VSCode.
 Lastly once VSCode is running open the CLI (Command-Line-Interface), type npm install for the node_modules package, then type npm run start.
 Once you've done this the website will be deployed locally for testing, debugging, and developing.

 ## Usage